-Therapeutic ultrasound is a common treatment practice in Physiotherapy .
-It can often be confused with diagnostic ultrasound.
-The main treatment method chiropractors use is spinal therapy, although some are known to implement therapeutic ultrasound as well.
+Therapeutic ultrasound is a common treatment practice in Physiotherapy and is sometimes confused with diagnostic ultrasound.
+Chiropractors tend to use spinal therapy as their main method of treatment, however, some do implement therapeutic ultrasound as well.

 What is therapeutic ultrasound and how does it help with the treatment?

 Therapeutic ultrasound is a method that uses sound waves to relieve and/or treat muscle spasms, inflammation, and pain.

 Ultrasound brings energy into the body resulting in the microscopic gas bubbles around the tissues to expand and contract.
 The fast expansion and contraction of gas bubbles improves healing of the affected tissue as it helps improve the speed of the cellular processes.